 About John Colet School

 Their focused teaching, proven methodology, and effective delivery of NSW’s curriculum have consistently placed them among the top-ranking primary schools in Australia.
-The success of their program is seen in the result of happy, motivated children who see themselves as part of a community.
+The success of their program is seen in the results of happy, motivated children who see themselves as part of a community.

 - Ages: Kindergarten – Year 6